Speer Family: Later years/deaths

 George Thomas "Dad" Speer died in 1966 and Lena "Mom" Speer died in 1967.
 Pearl and Logan Claborn died in 1979 and 1981 respectively.
-The group, led by brothers Brock (died March 29, 1999 at age 78) and Ben, underwent various configurations over the next several decades.
+The group, led by brothers Brock (died March 29, 1999, at age 78) and Ben, underwent various configurations over the next several decades.
 Ben retired from the group in 1993 although he did appear on occasion with the group until Brock officially retired the Speer Family at the 1998 National Quartet Convention.
-Ben Speer continued to be involved in Southern Gospel music as the Music Director of the Gaither Homecoming Series, and as owner of Ben Speer's Stamps-Baxter School of Music, a Southern Gospel singing school, up until his death in 2017.
+Ben Speer continued to be involved in Southern Gospel music as the Music Director of the Gaither Homecoming Series, and as owner of Ben Speer's Stamps-Baxter School of Music, a Southern Gospel singing school, up until his death in 2017, which continues under the ownership of son Stephen.

-Ben, Mary Tom, and Rosa Nell continued to make appearances in Gaither Homecoming videos.
+Ben, Mary Tom, Rosa Nell and Faye continued to make appearances in Gaither Homecoming videos.
 The group was inducted into the Gospel Music Association's Hall of Fame in 1998, following individual inductions for "Dad" Speer (1971); "Mom" Speer (1972); Brock Speer (1975); and Ben Speer (1995).

 The Speer Family was the first group to receive the Gospel Music Association's Lifetime Achievement Award.
 Other recognition for the Speers included inclusion in the Alabama Music Hall of Fame, receiving the Southern Gospel Music Guild's Heritage Award, and receiving 14 Dove Awards.
 The group's recording of "I'm Standing on the Solid Rock" has the distinction of having the longest tenure as the top song on the Singing News chart of popular Southern Gospel recordings.

 Mary Tom Speer-Reid died on September 16, 2014, aged 89.
-Ben Speer died on April 7, 2017 at age 86.
-A month later, Rosa Nell Speer-Powell, who was the last survivor of the original Speer Family, died on May 16, 2017 at the age of 94.
+Faye Speer died on October 13, 2015, aged 86.
+Ben Speer died on April 7, 2017, at age 86.
+A month later, Rosa Nell Speer-Powell, who was the last survivor of the original Speer Family, died on May 16, 2017, at the age of 94.